"One of the false beliefs that it is

 The Dance of Wounded Souls)

-power over our sense of self worth - over how we feel about our self -
+over our sense of self worth - over how we feel about our self - to external

-when we meet our prince or princess we will live happily-ever-after.
+we meet our prince or princess we will live happily-ever-after.
+Movies

-Movies and books and songs reinforced the original programming that in
+and books and songs reinforced the original programming that in order to be

-in romantic relationships.
-When we give power over how we feel about
+failures in romantic relationships.
+When we give power over how we feel

 toxic love - making the other person our drug of choice, our higher power.